t-p/PiCluster/apps/radarr/README.md

 - Uses LinuxServer.io Radarr image with ARM64 support
 - Conservative resource limits for Pi hardware
 - Optimized for low-power operation
-- Runs on worker nodes only
+- Runs on nodes labeled as workers (see nodeSelector in deployment)

 ## Performance Tips